gm310509/SqlTargetTableId/sql/README.md

 1. Queries to install the JAR and create two overloaded functions.
 1. Queries to drop the two overloaded functions and remove the JAR.

-When "upgrading" the JAR, it is always, IMHO, a good idea to drop the UDFs and remove the JAR then run the installation queries as a JAR.
+When "upgrading" the JAR, it is always, IMHO, a good idea to drop the UDFs and remove the JAR (i.e. part 2 of the setup.sql) then run the installation queries (i.e. part 1 of the setup.sql).
-I do not advise simply replacing the JAR.
+I do not advise simply replacing the JAR while leaving the UDFs in place.
 Usually simply replacing the JAR works, but I've sometimes experienced "weird behaviour" when doing that.

 The two overloaded functions are as follows:
 * Single Parameter variant.
 The parameter is the SQL to parse.
 The target table is identified and returned as it appears in the query.